Kinder 1 to Kinder 2 Curriculum

 Uniform

-Twice a week they wear their Winpenny tracksuit for physical education.
+Three times a week they wear their Winpenny tracksuit for physical education.
 They also have an art smock for art activities and warm clothing for the winter months.

-Kinder 1 to Kinder 2 Curriculum
+Kinder Curriculum

 Children learn through creative, thematic units that relate to their lives and capture their natural curiosity.
 Learning is active, engaging and fun.
 Children are supported to learn and develop knowledge and skills at their own unique pace.
 They are provided with opportunities to explore and express their ideas in multiple ways including play.